cambridge-cares/TheWorldAvatar/Agents/_DerivationPaper/README.md

 Before starting the instantiation, ensure that the properties in [configs.py] match the settings in the `docker-compose_stack.yml` file.
 Then download the [consolidated triples] file and place it into the [data] folder (filename to be specified in [data_preparation.py]).

-Then simply run [data_preparation.py] as main script.
+Then simply run [data_preparation.py] as main script. **Please note** that this also add triples to represent the pound sterling symbol properly.

 ## 1.3 Identify buildings within flood polygon